Overview of Identity and Access Management

 - A group of IP addresses that are allowed to access resources in your tenancy.
 The IP addresses can be public IP addresses or IP addresses from a VCN within your tenancy.
 After you create the network source, you use policy to restrict access to only requests that originate from the IPs in the network source.

 - A collection of related resources.
 Compartments are a fundamental component of Oracle Cloud Infrastructure for organizing and isolating your cloud resources.
 You use them to clearly separate resources for the purposes of measuring usage and billing, access (through the use of policies), and isolation (separating the resources for one project or business unit from another).
 A common approach is to create a compartment for each major part of your organization.
-For more information, see Setting Up Your Tenancy.
+For more information, see Learn Best Practices for Setting Up Your Tenancy.

 - The root compartment that contains all of your organization's Oracle Cloud Infrastructure resources.
 Oracle automatically creates your company's tenancy for you.
 Directly within the tenancy are your IAM entities (users, groups, compartments, and some policies; you can also put policies into compartments inside the tenancy).
 You place the other types of cloud resources (e.g., instances, virtual networks, block storage volumes, etc.) inside the compartments that you create.